 Understanding the culture, which could be general or specific to your business or area, can be crucial.
 Cultural attitudes and preferences often find a way of being expressed in the most surprising of ways, so depending on what task you need from your assistant, hiring overseas might leave you wishing you hadn’t.

-Although this is unlikely to be an issue in most centralized Asian cities, more remote or rural places may have an inconsistent phone or internet service.
+Although this is unlikely to be an issue in most centralized Asian cities, more remote or rural places may have inconsistent phone or internet service.
 If you need your VA to be reachable at all times, this could prove problematic.
-Indeed, while different time zones can be an advantage, it can also work against you if your requirements of your VA generally take place during US business hours.
+Indeed, while different time zones can be an advantage, it can also work against you if the requirements of your VA generally take place during US business hours.

 Another aspect to consider is security.
 Many countries have different regulations when it comes to handling personal and financial data.
 Understanding the specifics of a country you plan to hire from could save you a few headaches down the line.

 While hiring overseas can be very cost-effective, sometimes it comes at the cost of service.
 There are fantastic options out there if you can find them, but for customer-facing roles, you’ll need to be extra vigilant.
 However, many of the functions of a VA — like data entry or scheduling — can be done to a high level at a low price.
 So delegate wisely.